 List of content you will read in this article:

 Today, secured communication is one of the biggest priorities for every organization, as major tasks are being done by transferring data from one device to another over the network.
 Thus various strategies are being implemented to ensure complete security to keep the integrity of the data while transferring.
 Some companies work on crucial data that need to be secured.
 Thus, they set rules for communicating with other devices over the internet.
-With this post, you will get a brief understanding of the SSH port number, the default SSH port, how to change and how it works.
+With this post, you will get a brief understanding of the what is SSH?, default SSH port number, how to change and how it works.

 SSH became an extension of the traditional telnet protocol.
-However, telnet was not that secure and thus replaced by ssh over time.
+However, telnet was not that secure and thus replaced by SSH over time.
 If you are a system administrator, then you might have used ssh.
+SSH vs Telnet: Understanding the Importance of Secure Connections

 The image below will show the server and client data flow.